-And may each of us start by providing water and other basic needs for people who need the help, not because they are in our group, but because they are made in God’s image.
+And lets each of us start by providing water and other basic needs for people who need the help.
+Not because they are in our group.
+Because they bear God’s image.

 I’d love to send you all my Monday Meditations, along with my other new articles and announcements.
 Scroll down to the black box with the orange button to subscribe, and they’ll arrive by email most Fridays.